Privacy is guaranteed. Please read terms of service agreement before purchasing items.

-Our high quality knitted shade sail fabrics are all UV stabilized to resist fading and last for years outdoors as pergola patio cover, lanai wrap, arbor netting, trellis shade sail, deck sunscreen, picnic or playground shading.
+Our high quality knitted shade sail fabrics are all UV stabilized to resist fading and last for years outdoors as pergola cover, plant shading, patio cover, lanai wrap, arbor netting, trellis shade sail, deck sunscreen, picnic or playground shading.
 This same shade canopy material is used for paintball field netting and in vertical applications as privacy screen, windscreen, rain and snow fencing.
 Cheaper, non-knitted, Woven shadecloth is only used in agricultural applications where longevity, appearance, and sag resistance are not as highly valued.
 We sell only the finest desert tested, Knitted shade fabric with strong, durable lockstitching to resist tearing, fraying, stretching, and sagging.
 Knitted sun screen materials do not fall apart when cut or torn like cheaper woven, which will unravel like a screen door.
 By blocking excess solar heat gain, shade panels create very favorable micro-climates alongside structures.
 This passive solar cooling effect is highly under-rated... outside ambient climate/temperature can be dropped more than fifteen degrees with effective shading and ventilation.
 The secret is that shade netting allows heated, rising air to pass through its open knit.
 Even at the highest density, shade fabric does not trap heat underneath like a rainproof tarp, metal roof or plastic pergola patio cover.
-Cut that heat on your deck and you will keep over-heated air out of the house - free air conditioning.
+Cut that heat on your deck with a pergola cover and you will keep over-heated air out of the house - free air conditioning.
 All of our shade products are high quality, knitted fabrics with very high tensile strength to weight ratios for best appearance and performance.
-Tightly laced shade panel installations are the key to protection in high winds and preventing abrasion from rubbing against the structure.
+Tightly laced shade panel installations are the key to protection in high winds and preventing abrasion from rubbing patio cover against the structure.
 Click here for detailed project planning information.

-custom-made shade panels up to 32 foot wide
+Custom-Sized knit shade panels up to 32 foot wide

 sunscreen awnings in a wide variety of knit materials and